silviaegt/iLCM_notes/README.md

 >\+ = AND ( "method + methodology" will yield results with both words, and so on)
 \# = OR
 \- = NOT
-4. Once you've searched for a word or a group of terms using the flashcards above, your results will be shown in a table with ten headings, five
+4. Once you've searched for a word or a group of terms using the flashcards above, your results will be shown in a table with ten headings

 id | id_doc | score | dataset | section |
 -- | --| -- | -- | -- |